ISI-MIP/isimip-publisher/README.md

 # match local datasets
 isimip-publisher <path> match_local

-# update the global attributes accoding to the config
-isimip-publisher <path> update_files

 # create a JSON file with metadata for each dataset and file
 isimip-publisher <path> write_jsons